 In the past, securities class action or shareholder derivative litigation has often followed certain significant business transactions, such as the sale of a business division or announcement of a merger.
 This risk is especially relevant for us because biopharmaceutical companies have experienced significant stock price volatility in recent years.
 We may become involved in this type of litigation in the future.
 The outcome of litigation is necessarily uncertain, and we could be forced to expend significant resources in the defense of such suits, and we may not prevail.
 Monitoring and defending against legal actions is time-consuming for our management and detracts from management's ability to fully focus our internal resources on our business activities.
 In addition, we may incur substantial legal fees and costs in connection with any such litigation.
-We have not established any reserves for any potential liability relating to any such potential lawsuits.
-It is possible that we could, in the future, incur judgments or enter into settlements of claims for monetary damages.
-We currently maintain insurance coverage for some of these potential liabilities.
+We have not established any reserves for any potential liability relating to any such potential liabilities.
 Other potential liabilities may not be covered by insurance, insurers may dispute coverage or the amount of insurance may not be enough to cover damages awarded.
 In addition, certain types of damages may not be covered by insurance, and insurance coverage for all or certain forms of liability may become unavailable or prohibitively expensive in the future.
 A decision adverse to our interests on one or more legal matters or litigation could result in the payment of substantial damages, or possibly fines, and could have a material adverse effect on our reputation, financial condition and results of operations.